Perfect for facilities wishing to obtain & maintain DMEPOS Accreditation!

-> Out of the 10 different AO’s we truly feel that BOC is the best to work with for independent pharmacies.
+Out of the current 8 different AO’s we truly feel that BOC is the best to work with for independent pharmacies.
 BOC was founded by a pharmacist so they understand how pharmacies are different from hospitals and DME stores.
 BOC follows Medicare standards and do not require additional requirements/busy work.

-> We are your consultants, not your AO.
+We are your consultants, not your AO.
 For that reason we keep our fees separate.
 If you choose to work with BOC you would pay them directly.
 The cost for the three year accreditation is $4,299.
 You can also add pharmacy accreditation for an additional $500.

 The benefit of being under the exemption is simply that you do not have to pay an AO to come in and survey you.
 You are still required to follow all of the Medicare guidelines.

 Note: 20% of all exempt pharmacies are requested to submit financial and patient files to the NSC annually.